50 Things Everyone Should Do Before They’re 50

 Volunteer at a homeless shelter

 Once you’ve been established with a home and a job for a long time it can be easy to forget how close we all really are to the edge.
 Share what you’ve been given with those less fortunate for an instant priority check and to do a little good in the world.
-If you’re not keen to help at a homeless shelter, check out these other creative ways to volunteer.

 Go to the library